argparse - parse options passed to a fish script or function

 The following argparse options are available.
 They must appear before all OPTION_SPECs:

--n or --name
+-n or --name NAME

-The command name for use in error messages.
+Use NAME in error messages.
 By default the current function name will be used, or argparse if run outside of a function.

 -x or --exclusive OPTIONS

 A comma separated list of options that are mutually exclusive.
 You can use this more than once to define multiple sets of mutually exclusive options.
+You give either the short or long version of each option, and you still need to otherwise define the options.

 -N or --min-args NUMBER